vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 because the all dependencies of the two effects are combined into the dependencies of the composed effect (`ZWorkerFactory & Scope`), neither effect can raise an error (`Nothing`), and the return value upon completion is `()` (the `Unit` value).

 In the generators of this `for` expression, the underscore characters to the left of `_ <-` indicate that we are ignoring the values returned when each `ZIO` is run.
-The `ZWorker` returned by the first ZIO can be ignored, because the `ZWorkerFactory` will handle starting and stopping it.
-The `Unit` returned by the second can be ignored because it only indicates that the program completed successfully, which is already known by the program’s completion.
+The `ZWorker` returned by the first effect can be ignored, because the `ZWorkerFactory` will handle starting and stopping it.
+The `Unit` returned by the second can be ignored because it only indicates that the program completed successfully, which is already known from the program’s completion.

 Now that we know how to create a Worker, configure it, and start it running, let’s package that code into a complete ZIO application that can be run using a shell command.